jdbctemplatemapper/jdbctemplatemapper/README.md

 **@Id**

 Required field level annotation.
-There are 2 forms of usage for this.
+There are 2 forms of usage for this. @Column annotation can be used with this to map to a different database column.

 * **auto incremented id usage**